Memory & Context Optimization

 Things I've seen go wrong — and things I got wrong myself:

-• Relying on auto-capture alone.
-Auto-capture saves session summaries, but it doesn't know what's important.
+- Treating automatic capture as the strategy.
+Whatever your version's session capture does, it doesn't know what's important.
 You still need to manually promote key decisions and facts to MEMORY.md.
-Auto-capture is the safety net, not the strategy.
+Automatic capture is the safety net, not the strategy.

 Putting It All Together